Optimized control protocols for stable skyrmion creation using deep reinforcement learning

-Third, in $39.4\%$ of the cases, a single skyrmion may develop an elongated geometry [Fig.~\ref{fig2}(h), third panel], which subsequently annihilates during relaxation [Fig.~\ref{fig2}(h), fourth panel] due to the excitation of internal modes that drive the skyrmion collapse \cite{lin2014internal, masell2020spin}.
-The detailed spin dynamics corresponding to the latter two cases described in Figs.~\ref{fig2}(g)--(h) are provided in Supplemental Videos 1 and 2.
+Third, in $39.4\%$ of the cases, a single skyrmion may develop an elongated geometry and subsequently annihilates during relaxation.
+The detailed spin dynamics corresponding to the latter two cases are provided in Supplemental Videos 1 and 2.
 Finally, the remaining $36.8\%$ of the cases result in unsuccessful nucleation, where the initial stripe domain simply fails to pinch off and persists throughout the entire protocol.

 The DRL agent is designed to generate time-dependent trajectories for the external magnetic field and temperature within micromagnetic simulations, driving the transformation of an initial stripe domain configuration into skyrmions.
 During training, the agent's parameters are progressively optimized to minimize the following cost function: